Apollo Global Management (NYSE:APO) Cut to C+ at TheStreet

-TheStreet cut shares of Apollo Global Management (NYSE:APO) from a b- rating to a c+ rating in a research report released on Monday morning, TheStreetRatingsTable reports.
+Apollo Global Management (NYSE:APO) was downgraded by analysts at TheStreet from a “b-” rating to a “c+” rating in a report released on Monday, TheStreetRatingsTable reports.

-Several other brokerages have also commented on APO.
-Zacks Investment Research lowered shares of Apollo Global Management from a hold rating to a sell rating in a research report on Monday.
-Oppenheimer reaffirmed a hold rating on shares of Apollo Global Management in a research report on Tuesday, October 27th.
-Jefferies Financial Group lowered shares of Apollo Global Management from a buy rating to a hold rating in a research report on Wednesday, October 7th.
-BMO Capital Markets raised shares of Apollo Global Management from a market perform rating to an outperform rating and dropped their price objective for the stock from $46.00 to $45.00 in a research report on Thursday, October 29th.
-Finally, ValuEngine lowered shares of Apollo Global Management from a hold rating to a sell rating in a research report on Thursday, July 30th.
-Two analysts have rated the stock with a sell rating, eight have assigned a hold rating and nine have assigned a buy rating to the stock.
-Apollo Global Management has an average rating of Hold and an average target price of $58.43.
+Other research analysts also recently issued reports about the stock.
+Zacks Investment Research downgraded shares of Apollo Global Management from a “hold” rating to a “sell” rating in a research report on Monday.
+BMO Capital Markets upgraded shares of Apollo Global Management from a “market perform” rating to an “outperform” rating and cut their target price for the company from $46.00 to $45.00 in a research report on Thursday, October 29th.
+Morgan Stanley cut their target price on shares of Apollo Global Management from $52.00 to $51.00 and set an “equal weight” rating on the stock in a research report on Tuesday, October 20th.
+Jefferies Financial Group cut Apollo Global Management from a “buy” rating to a “hold” rating in a research note on Wednesday, October 7th.
+Finally, Evercore ISI raised Apollo Global Management from an “in-line” rating to an “outperform” rating and set a $52.00 target price for the company in a research note on Monday, October 26th.
+Two research analysts have rated the stock with a sell rating, eight have assigned a hold rating and nine have issued a buy rating to the company.
+The company has an average rating of “Hold” and an average price target of $58.43.

-The company also recently declared a quarterly dividend, which will be paid on Monday, November 30th.
-Investors of record on Friday, November 20th will be issued a dividend of $0.51 per share.
-This represents a $2.04 dividend on an annualized basis and a yield of 5.19%.
-This is a positive change from Apollo Global Management’s previous quarterly dividend of $0.49.
-The ex-dividend date of this dividend is Thursday, November 19th.
-Apollo Global Management’s dividend payout ratio (DPR) is presently 72.32%.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in APO.
+A number of institutional investors have recently made changes to their positions in APO.
 Shine Investment Advisory Services Inc. acquired a new stake in Apollo Global Management during the 2nd quarter valued at $28,000.
-Parallel Advisors LLC grew its holdings in Apollo Global Management by 38.9% during the 2nd quarter.
-Parallel Advisors LLC now owns 746 shares of the financial services provider’s stock valued at $37,000 after purchasing an additional 209 shares in the last quarter.
+Parallel Advisors LLC lifted its holdings in Apollo Global Management by 38.9% during the 2nd quarter.
+Parallel Advisors LLC now owns 746 shares of the financial services provider’s stock valued at $37,000 after purchasing an additional 209 shares during the last quarter.
 Captrust Financial Advisors acquired a new stake in Apollo Global Management during the 2nd quarter valued at $83,000.
-Global Retirement Partners LLC grew its holdings in Apollo Global Management by 39.0% during the 2nd quarter.
-Global Retirement Partners LLC now owns 1,832 shares of the financial services provider’s stock valued at $91,000 after purchasing an additional 514 shares in the last quarter.
-Finally, Livforsakringsbolaget Skandia Omsesidigt bought a new position in Apollo Global Management during the 2nd quarter valued at $110,000.
+Global Retirement Partners LLC increased its position in Apollo Global Management by 39.0% during the 2nd quarter.
+Global Retirement Partners LLC now owns 1,832 shares of the financial services provider’s stock worth $91,000 after buying an additional 514 shares during the period.
+Finally, Livforsakringsbolaget Skandia Omsesidigt bought a new position in Apollo Global Management during the 2nd quarter worth $110,000.
 73.95% of the stock is owned by institutional investors and hedge funds.

 Apollo Global Management Company Profile